 ☼ This feature makes it easy

 a paragraph, too.
 Just place the cursor where desired and use

-automatically adjust.
-Here's an example (numbers circled in red):
+Here's an example of the feature (numbers circled in red):

 ☼ Since the <Ctrl+Shift+F5> method uses the Outline feature, if you need to insert sequential numbering inside an existing outline consider using a WordPerfect counter for intra-outline numbering.
-[Note that this method can be used almost anywhere in a document, and can consist of sequential numbers, letters, or Roman numerals.]
+[Note that counters can be used almost anywhere in a document, and can consist of sequential numbers, letters, or Roman numerals.]

 ¤ There are a variety of Number Types (including bullets and other symbols) you can select from the Insert Paragraph Number dialog.
 When you first use the feature it might insert an [Outline] code, which sets the Number Type and which remains in effect until you change the Type (or use some other Outline style), in which case it will insert another [Outline] code.

 To change the Type — e.g., to "Number Order" (First, Second, etc.) — use the Number Type drop list on that dialog.
 If you delete a subsequent [Outline] code it will cause the subsequent numbers to revert to the type that was used above that point.